Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 What do you do with all the popcorn?

-You can't pop it to order, people be standing at the concession line all day.
+People will be standing at a concession line all day.

-A guy who's done nothing but organize a bunch of radical malcontent Protesters in his whole life in Chicago.
+A guy who's done nothing but organize a bunch of radical malcontent protesters in his whole life in Chicago.

 A guy whose records in school will not be released.

-A guy who's not managed one thing, a guy who can't even keep his own White House military office from taking Air Force One out on a joy ride.
+A guy who can't even keep his own White House military office from taking Air Force One out on a joyride.

-We're being told is going to fix health care in two days, fix the car business, fix the banks, fix the credit cards, fix it's all gonna be fixed.
+We're being told is going to fix health care in two days, fix the car business, fix the banks, fix the credit cards, fix it's all going to be fixed.

 Get this quote.

-Chamber of Commerce says LA Times health care groups join Obama at negotiating table.
+Chamber of Commerce says LA Times healthcare groups join Obama at negotiating table.

-Well, the Chamber of Commerce, which is not known for going along with a bunch of panty waste liberals.
+Well, the Chamber of Commerce, which is not known for going along with a bunch of panty waste liberals, if you don't get in this game, then you're on the menu.

-The president's gonna destroy you.
+The president's going to destroy you.

 You're on the menu.

-So to protect your interests, you have to go in there and play ball his way, because nobody's got the guts to stand up to the guy.
+So to protect your interests, you have to go in there and play ball his way because nobody's got the guts to stand up to the guy.

-Two trillion dollars in savings?
+$2 trillion in savings?

 Please, where is your natural skepticism?

-There's a there's a column today in the Atlantic.
+There's a column today in the Atlantic.

-Actually, it was yesterday by Meghan McCardell.
+Actually, it was yesterday by Megan McCartle.

-Obama's magical mystery tour of health care savings.
+Obama's magical mystery tour of healthcare savings.

-Obama and the unions and various corporate entities involved with health care provision in a room and got them to promise to slash 150 basis points from the annual rate of increase in health care spending.
+Obama and the unions and various corporate entities involved with healthcare provision in a room and got them to promise to slash 150 basis points from the annual rate of increase in healthcare spending.

 How will we achieve this?